almostchristian/ConfigurationProcessor.DependencyInjection/README.md

 });
 ```

-The `ConfigureServices` method above can be moved to the configuration using the code and the appsettings.config configuration as in below:
+The `ConfigureServices` method above can be moved into the configuration using the following code and appsettings.config configuration:

 ```csharp
 services.AddFromConfiguration(Configuration, "Services");